ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 We can have as many as we want, just like the required parameters.

-## Combining required and optional keyword arguments
+## Combining Required and Optional Keyword Arguments

 Now we can combine both required and optional arguments in one method definition: